 A video game programmer is a software engineer who creates the code that makes a video game run.
 Due to the complexity of today's video games, most programmers specialize in one area of game programming, such as audio or graphics.
 Typically, employers look for candidates with a bachelor's degree in information systems or a similar field.
-A strong background in math and science, as well as an understanding of gaming, can help make a game programmer successful.
+A strong background in math and science and an understanding of gaming can help make a game programmer successful.

 Becoming a game programmer means finding a balance between the right education and the ability to demonstrate real-world skills, such as proficiency in programming languages.
-According to the U.S. Bureau of Labor Statistics (BLS), formal education is often required by employees because with the rate that computer technologies change, a firm foundation in the basics allows programmers to keep up with industry innovation (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), formal education is often required by employers because, with the rate that computer technologies change, a firm foundation in the basics allows programmers to keep up with an industry innovation.
 The BLS also noted that bachelor's degrees in information systems, computer science or mathematics are commonly held by game programmers.
-These degrees give students the option to learn programming languages, operating systems and advanced math, among other subjects.
+These degrees give students the option to learn programming languages, operating systems, and advanced math, among other subjects.